-A learning experience typically refers to interacting with a course or program in which learning takes place.
+A learning experience typically refers to interacting with learning courses or program in which learning takes place.
 Experiences can vary depending on the setting, whether it be traditional academic learning in classrooms or schools or adult skills training in a professional environment, for example.

 In this article, we unpack learning experiences, e-Learning, and how authoring e-Learning content should tie into it all.

 Simply put, a learning experience is any interaction with learning or training.
-This can look like formal education, e-Learning, higher academia, and everything in between.
+This can look like formal education, online-learning, social learning, personalized learning, e-Learning, higher academia, and everything in between.
 More than the location or subject being learned, however, a learning experience relies more on the method in which content is being consumed.
-Modern learning technologies have paved the way for instructors and teams alike to enrich their learning experiences with a wide range of tools.
-Apps and Learning Management Systems (LMS) that include built-in features like discussion forums, video conferencing, lessons and courses, and much more are all valuable resources to contribute to a positive learning experience.
+Modern learning technologies have paved the way for instructors and teams alike to enrich their learning experiences with a wide range of learning tools.
+Apps and Learning Management Systems (LMS) that include built-in features like discussion forums, video conferencing, lessons and courseware, and much more are all valuable resources to contribute to a positive learning experience.

-Technological tools that drive better training include built-in tools that easily track and measure results, meaning that providing a rich and holistic learning experience has never been easier.
+Learning technology that drives better training include built-in tools that easily track and measure results, meaning that providing a rich and holistic learning experience has never been easier.
 Instructors can also pick and choose the best training tools to cater to each learner, ensuring that every individual employee has the opportunity to experience the best learning possible.